Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Please contact Waste Management online or at 954-974-7500 to request additional garbage and recycling carts.
 Please be sure to specify the size cart you would like.
 For additional carts, there will be a one-time fee of $50 payable to Waste Management.

-To recycle your old bins, simply place them into Big Blue.
-You may keep your current bins to use around the home.
-However, the bins can no longer be used for recycling.
+To recycle your old bins, simply place them into your recycling cart.
+You may also keep your recycling bins to use around the home.
+However, the bins cannot be used for recycling collection.

 Garbage carts are available in 35, 65, and 95 gallons and recycling carts are available in 35 or 65 gallons.
 If you would like a different size cart, please contact Waste Management online or at 954-974-7500 to request a different size cart.
 Please specify the size cart you would like.